Semi-Supervised Empirical Risk Minimization: Using unlabeled data to improve prediction: Semi-Supervised OLS

 We use the fact that $(p+q-2)/n\to \gamma$, as $n,p\to \infty$, to find that $ B(\tilde{\beta}) \to \gamma \tau^2$.\end{proof}

-Form Proposition \ref{P1} we conclude that the Sandwich phenomenon holds over wide class of distributions under the asymptotic setting with small violation in favor of $\tilde{\beta}$ when $q<3$, and against $\tilde{\beta}$ when $q>3$.
+Summarizing Proposition \ref{P1} with previous results, we conclude that the Sandwich phenomenon is the common behavior over a wide class of distributions under the asymptotic setting, with small violation in favor of $\tilde{\beta}$ when $q<3$, and against $\tilde{\beta}$ when $q>3$.
 However, the requirement that the covariate vector $x$ be expressible as $\Sigma^{1/2}\tilde{x}$ does limit the set of covariate joint distributions for which this result applies (see \cite{rosset2018fixed} for discussion).
 As we show next, in other scenarios such as distributions that violate this generating mechanism, the estimators $\tilde{\beta}$ may deliver a substantial improvement or deterioration compared to both non-SSL competitors simultaneously.